Anurag-747/OIBSIP/MediLance_Landing_Page_Glimpse/README.md

 1. First, make a copy of this code on your computer:

-2. Then, open the HTML files in your web browser to see the website.
+2. Then, open the Home.html file in your web browser to see the website.

 ## Want to Help?